-Having an Orthodontic emergency isn’t very common, but they can cause a significant amount of pain when they do happen.
-Generally, you should contact us whenever you experience significant pain or have an orthodontic appliance problem that you can’t take care of yourself.
+Having an Orthodontic emergency isn’t very common, but they can be uncomfortable when they do happen.
+Generally, you should contact us whenever you experience significant pain or have an orthodontic appliance problem that you can’t resolve yourself.
 We’ll be able to schedule an appointment for you to help eliminate and care for the problem.

-There are many ways that you may be able to solve problems temporarily to tide you over until you can get into the office.
+There are many ways that you may be able to temporarily aid an appliance issue until you can get into the office.
 If the appliances have a loose piece that is safely removable, you should place it in a safe location and bring it to your appointment.
 If your braces are poking into your cheeks or gums, you can place orthodontic wax on the area of the appliance that is causing you pain.
-If the wire has slid to a side of your mouth, you can pull it back into place with pliers.
+If the wire has slid to a side of your mouth, you can pull it back into place with tweezers.

-Even if you have managed to alleviate the pain, it is still important to contact our office immediately to schedule a time to fix the existing problem.
+Even if you have managed to alleviate the pain, it is still important to contact our office to schedule a time to make sure the problem is resolved.
 Damaged appliances can cause your orthodontic treatment to take longer.

-After obtaining braces, general soreness is extremely common.
-This typically lists for three to five days.
-You should try to eat only soft foods until your teeth cease to hurt.
+After obtaining braces, general soreness is common.
+This typically lasts for three to five days.
+It helps to eat only soft foods until your soreness goes away.
 Other kinds of pain can be eliminated by rinsing with a warm salt-water solution.
 If the tenderness is severe, it may be necessary to take pain medication.

 Loose Appliances, Brackets, or Wires

 If a wire becomes loose, you can use a pair of tweezers to maneuver it back into its proper place.
-If this isn’t possible and covering the loose wire with wax doesn’t help, you can use a fingernail clipper to clip off the loose wire where it ceases to be securely fastened.
+If this isn’t possible and covering the loose wire with wax doesn’t help, you can use a sterilized fingernail clipper to clip off theloose area of the wire.
 This should only be done as a last resort.
 If the wire is poking the inside of your mouth, you can place wax over it.
 Using the eraser end on a pencil you can push the wire away from the cheek or gum tissue.